burakozknn/android-CourtCounter/README.md

 ## Court Counter Application

-This app allows you to keep score for opposing teams period.
+This app allows you to keep score for opposing teams.
 To start and pause the clock simply click the chronometer.
-To add new points click on the corresponding value period.
+To add new points click on the corresponding value.